All the full moons in 2023 and how they affect the 12 zodiacs

 We typically use our sun sign to decode our personalities, but looking at our moon sign is important, too.
 But how is our moon sign decided?
 The moon and other planets’ positions at the exact time of our birth are used to determine this.
 A clear analysis of our personality and inclinations in deciding the life path is then made.

-What is a full moon and how does it affect the 12 zodiacs?
+What is a full moon and how will it affect the 12 zodiacs in 2023?

 The sun in our solar system is a light-emitting star.
 The light from the sun bounces off the surface of the moon, which becomes moonlight from the earth’s vantage point.
 Just as the moon revolves around the sun, we get to see the illuminated side of the moon facing the earth.
 These are the following phases of the moon: New Moon, Waxing Crescent, First Quarter, Waxing Gibbous, New Moon, Waning Gibbous, Last Quarter and Waning Crescent.